 A current list of qualifying crimes for a U visa includes:

 - Witness Tampering

 - Fraud in Foreign Labor Contracting

 - Other Related Crimes

 A crime that is not specifically listed above may still qualify.
-Therefore, even if you do not see the crime of which you were a victim listed above it is invaluable to have an experienced immigration attorney evaluate your case for U visa eligibility.
+Therefore, even if you do not see the crime of which you were a victim listed above it is invaluable to have an experienced Charlotte U visa attorney evaluate your case for eligibility.
 You must have also suffered substantial physical or mental abuse.
 The victim must have also been helpful or is likely to be helpful to law enforcement in the investigation/prosecution of the crime.

-Attorney Ashley Lively can evaluate whether you are eligible for a U visa and work with local law enforcement to obtain the necessary documentations to submit your U visa application with USCIS.
+Attorney Ashley Lively can evaluate whether you are eligible for a U visa and work with local law enforcement to obtain the necessary documentation to submit your U visa application with USCIS.

 To learn more about how we can help, call Lively Law Firm at (980) 332-2225 today.